tersesystems/blindsight/docs/src/main/paradox/usage/buffer.md

 ### Buffers in Production

 Buffers can be enabled in production, but be specifically [targeted](https://tersesystems.com/blog/2019/07/22/targeted-diagnostic-logging-in-production/) using
-@ref[conditional logging](conditional.md)so that debugging and tracing information is only buffered by request.
+@ref[conditional logging](conditional.md) so that debugging and tracing information is only buffered by request.

 @@@ note